Erasmo de Sequeira: Political career

+As a parliamentarian (1967–1977)

-Erasmo de Sequeira was the leader of the United Goans Party (Sequeira Group); which was founded by his father.
-He represented Marmagoa parliamentary constituency twice between 1967-1977.
-He was also a member of the Parliamentary Estimates Committee between 1968-69.
+De Sequeira was the leader of the United Goans Party (Sequeira Group); which was founded by his father.
+He represented Marmagoa parliamentary constituency twice between 1967 and 1977.
+He was also a member of the Parliamentary Estimates Committee between 1968 and 1969.

-During his term as a Member of Parliament, he advocated greater links with Latin America.
+During his term as a Member of Parliament, de Sequeira advocated greater links with Latin America.
 He was made the leader of Parliamentary delegations to foreign countries many times; especially when the delegations were sent to Spanish and Portuguese speaking countries.

-Although Erasmo was a member of the Opposition, he was known to be on good terms with Prime Minister Indira Gandhi.
+Although de Sequeira was a member of the Opposition, he was known to be on good terms with Prime Minister Indira Gandhi.
 During the Emergency, a large number of Opposition leaders were arrested.
 Erasmo de Sequeria was a notable exception.
 He became the Opposition's voice in the Parliament.

-On one occasion, Indira Gandhi invited Sequeira to join the Congress.
+On one occasion, Gandhi invited de Sequeira to join the Indian National Congress.
 She assured him that he would be made a Deputy Minister.
 When he refused, she offered to make him a Minister of State.
 He refused again, saying that he aimed higher.
 Indira told him that she could not make him a Cabinet Minister due to his lack of experience.
-Sequeira replied that he did not want that either.
+De Sequeira replied that he did not want that either.
 When Indira finally asked Sequeira what he wanted he replied, "Your chair, madam, your chair!".

-Second split in UGP
+Second split in UGP (1977)

-In 1977, Sequeira joined hands with the Bharatiya Lok Dal, headed by Charan Singh.
+In 1977, Sequeira allied with the Bharatiya Lok Dal, headed by Charan Singh.
 He did this without consulting his party members.
 The party members were enraged, causing the UGP (Sequiera group) to split into two groups: UGP (Sequeria Group) and UGP (Naik Group).
 He lost the next parliamentary election to Eduardo Faleiro of UGP-N in March 1977.
 In the next Assembly elections, UGP-S managed to win just three seats as compared to UGP-N, which won 10 seats.

-Writer
+Writing career

-Sequeira was a prolific writer of letters.
+Sequeira wrote many letters.
 He was fluent in many Indian and foreign languages.
 His publications include My Country and Me.
 He authored many poems in English.
 He also started a paper called the Goa Monitor in 1977.